marcrobledo/super-game-boy-border-converter/README.md

 However, the algorithm isn't perfect and the border might lose quality if it's too complex.

 ## Advanced: attach your own palette
-You can force the converter to use your own palette and skip the palette reduction process, which will allow you to achieve a lossless result (no colors will be lost) if done correctly.
+You can force the converter to use your own palettes and skip the palette reduction process, which will allow you to achieve a lossless result (no colors will be lost) if done correctly.
 This process is a little laborious.
-I recommend it only iif you really understand how retro videogame consoles graphics work and want to get the best result.
+I recommend it only if you really understand how retro videogame consoles graphics work and want to get the best result.

 Take a look at this image: